2) Finding the Right Medical School and Applying

 Choose an Accredited School

-Trinity School of Medicine is considered an "Offshore Medical School," meaning we predominantly train students from both the United States and Canada.
+Trinity School of Medicine is a fully accredited medical school, we predominantly train students from both the United States and Canada.
 These students generally intend to return to their home country of residency, where they begin clinical practice after graduation.

 Trinity earns accreditation from the Caribbean Accreditation Authority for Education in Medicine and Other Health Professions (CAAM-HP).
-This is the highest level of accreditation available in the Caribbean, which makes Trinity stand apart from other schools on the islands.
+This is the highest level of accreditation available, which makes Trinity stand apart from other schools on the islands.

 Trinity is fully accredited without conditions by CAAM-HP.
 The standards used by CAAM-HP are equal to the US Department of Education and the accreditation is recognized at a standard comparable to United States medical schools, as governed by the LCME.
 Trinity remains classified as one of the top accredited schools in the Caribbean region, allowing graduates to pursue medical practice worldwide.